jaquith/cmp-integrations/docs-src/doc-home.md

-#### Developer documentation for an integration between the Tealium iQ TMS and the Usercentrics Browser SDK (CMP Version 2)
+#### Developer documentation for a CMP Integration Framework for Tealium iQ.

 ----

-## Approach
+# Approach

 The purpose of this integration is to allow Tealium iQ customers to control **individual tags** based on a user's interactions with the Usercentrics Browser SDK (CMP Version 2).